var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 Statutory Rates

-The current statutory rate is 20%.
+The current statutory rate is 20%, regardless of mileage.

 Amendments to the formula from the 2011 year reduced an advantage which was previously available in relation to vehicles with high kilometres travelled in the FBT year.